India’s star all-rounder Hardik Pandya out of Cricket World Cup with injury

 India drives cricket’s Olympic inclusion, but minnows hope to hitch a ride

-The allrounder missed India’s past three games and fast bowler Prasidh Krishna has now been called up in his place.
+The all-rounder missed India’s past three games and fast bowler Prasidh Krishna has now been called up in his place.

 “Tough to digest the fact that I will miss out on the remaining part of the World Cup,” Pandya posted on messaging platform X, formerly known as Twitter on Saturday.